jupyter/governance/bootstrapping_decision_making.md

 - By gradually increasing the size of the decision making body one person at a time, the power implicit in this election process is gradually distributed over a larger group of people.
 - At each stage where the new decision making body is considering adding a new person, they can also choose to stop electing additional members.
 This allows the group to decide on the overall size in an organic, gradual manner.
-- In the spirit of Jupyter always seeking to develop multi-stakeholder governance, this bootstrapping process should try to maximize the participation of individuals from multiple organizations.
-Specifically, they should when possible alternate across organizations to avoid all initial members of the decision making body belonging to a single organization.
+- The bootstrapping process should address issues of multi-stakeholder governance.
+Specifically, during bootstrapping, decision making bodies should rotate new members across different organizations to avoid overrepresentation of a single organization.
+- Decision making bodies should be inclusive and as large as necessary to give voice to contributors who are actively working on the subproject or working group.
 - As explained in the SSC document, there will be a working group with an SSC representative focused on issues of Inclusive Community Development.
 This representative can be a point of contact to assist with any issue regarding inclusion and participation in the creation of the project decision making bodies.